-Both Duran and Leonard were more than just boxers; by 1980, they were superstars.
-And this was more than just a championship boxing match.
-It truly was the one fight everyone somehow just knew would be something memorable, something momentous.
+Both Duran and Leonard were more than just boxers, more than just champions; by 1980, they were superstars.
+And their showdown was more than just a championship boxing match.
+It was the one fight everyone somehow just knew would be something memorable, maybe even momentous.
+The contrasting personalities, backgrounds and ring styles created an irresistible contest, the fight everyone wanted to see.
 It was not only one of the most lucrative matches in boxing history; it was a sports event of global significance, the richest prizefight in history, and a record breaker for closed-circuit television.

 In the months leading up to June 20, that anticipation and excitement was impossible to overlook.
-Cover stories and feature articles ran in all the major magazines.
+Cover stories and feature articles ran in most major magazines.
 Huge ads appeared in national newspapers and pre-fight hype was on prime-time television.
-The morning after, reports of the match were not just in the sports headlines, but actually leading the news stories of the day.
-Interest remained so high, the television networks aired the contest on prime-time television weeks after it had taken place.
+Major venues showing the closed-circuit telecast, such as Madison Square Garden in New York, were packed to the rafters.
+And the morning after, reports of the Duran vs Leonard battle were not just in the sports headlines, but actually leading the news stories of the day.
+Interest remained so high, the contest was aired on prime-time television weeks after it took place, the telecast a ratings hit.

 But it didn’t work out that way.
-Les Québécois make up their own minds, and they weren’t about to cheer for the media darling just because the television networks and corporate sponsors expected them to.
+“Les Québécois” make up their own minds, and they weren’t about to cheer for the media darling just because the television networks and corporate sponsors expected them to.
 Duran also made a shrewd move to win over the locals.
-Fresh off the plane, Duran told reporters he loved the French-Canadian people and was thrilled to be in Quebec.
-While training in Montreal he wore a t-shirt emblazoned with “Bonjour Montreal!”
-To further ensure the locals stayed in the challenger’s corner, Duran’s entourage carried aloft not only the Panamanian flag during the long walk to the ring, but also a huge blue and white Fleurdelisé.
+Fresh off the plane, Roberto told reporters he loved the French-Canadian people and was thrilled to be in Quebec; while training in Montreal he wore a t-shirt emblazoned with “Bonjour Montreal!”
+To further ensure that Quebec fight fans stayed in the challenger’s corner, Duran’s entourage carried aloft not only the Panamanian flag during the long walk to the ring, but also a huge blue and white Fleurdelisé.
 Unexpectedly, and for the first time in his career, Leonard was competing in front of a hostile crowd.

-And thankfully, the fight itself more than lived up to the hype.
-Duran vs Leonard I was a Greek tragedy in three acts, a thrilling, fast paced, grueling war that ebbed and flowed, Duran dominating the early rounds, Leonard coming back in the middle frames, and both men battling with incredible fury in the final stages.
-The contest was so competitive and hard fought that the outcome remained in doubt until the official decision was finally announced.
+And it was, by far, the biggest crowd of Leonard’s career, not to mention Duran’s.
+Montreal’s massive Olympic Stadium accommodated a mob of almost fifty thousand that wet June night, one of the largest gatherings to attend a boxing match anywhere in the last several decades, testament to the widespread excitement the match-up had inspired.
+And thankfully, the battle itself more than lived up to the hype.
+Duran vs Leonard I was a Greek tragedy in three acts, a thrilling, fast paced, grueling war that ebbed and flowed, Duran dominating the early rounds, Leonard coming back in the middle frames, and both men battling with fury in the final stages.
+The contest was so competitive and hard-fought that the outcome remained in doubt until the moment the official decision was finally announced.

-Duran vs Leonard I was not only a great event in and of itself; it ushered in a decade of “superfights” between new stars in the lower weight divisions.
+And Duran vs Leonard I was not only a great event in and of itself; it ushered in a decade of “superfights” between new stars in the lower weight divisions.
 In years past, it was primarily the heavyweights, and especially Muhammad Ali, who commanded huge purses and major media attention.
 But in the 80s, Leonard, Duran, Thomas Hearns, Aaron Pryor, Marvin Hagler and Alexis Arguello all had their share of the spotlight and earned millions of dollars.
-And it was that first thrilling war between Stone Hands and Fast Hands that made it possible, that lured scores of new fans to the sport while proving big bucks could be made with the smaller men.
+And it was that first thrilling war between “Stone Hands” and “Fast Hands” that made it possible, that lured scores of new fans to the sport while proving big bucks could be made with the smaller men.

 And needless to say, this was the greatest victory of Roberto Duran’s career, a superlative performance and a win which capped an incredible decade-long run at the elite level of the sport.
 His record now stood at an astonishing 72-1 with 55 knockouts and boxing pundits were liberally comparing him to the true immortals of the past, putting the bearded warrior with the defiant scowl and arrogant swagger in the same league as Sugar Ray Robinson, Joe Louis and Henry Armstrong.
 Given all that he had accomplished, along with his astonishing performance against the younger, faster and naturally bigger Leonard, these comparisons were entirely fitting.
-Which of course made the fiasco in New Orleans, just five short months later, all the more tragic.
+Which of course made the fiasco in New Orleans, just five short months later, all the more regrettable. — Michael Carbert